-5.4 Programming SAMPLE INITIATION
+7.6.5 Programming SAMPLE INITIATION

-5.4.1 SAMPLE INITIATION Overview
+7.6.5.1 SAMPLE INITIATION Overview

 SAMPLE INITIATION is the function that will determine the frequency that samples are drawn.
-There is available on the Touchpad a variety of options to enhance the capabilities of this function.
-When the Sample Initiation has been chosen to be set, a list of options is presented as flashing text below the main heading of the function selected.
+A variety of options to enhance the capabilities of this function are available on the Touchpad.
+When the SAMPLE INITIATION has been chosen to be set, a list of options is presented as flashing text below the main heading of the function selected.
 The list is advanced using the ARROW keys (any direction) until the desired option is displayed.
 These options are programmable from the Touchpad and require only that the sampler have the correct equipment configuration to utilize them.
 The last option selected in previous programming will be the first to appear on the display.

 SAMPLE INITIAT'N Disabled The display showing disabled will reflect the fact that the function is not being used.
 SAMPLE INITIAT'N Interval Time Sampler operation can be started at uniform intervals.
 This option allows an interval time to be set between sample cycles.
 SAMPLE INITIAT'N Pulse Input This option will allow the controller to determine the SAMPLE INITIATION based on external pulses.
 Pulses fed to an internal accumulator in the controller will be compared to the setting entered by the operator and will cause a sample cycle to start.
 The accumulator will reset immediately and counting of pulses will begin again.
 There is no loss of count during the sample cycle.
-Pulse requirements of the system are detailed in the specifications.
 SAMPLE INITIAT'N 4-20mA Input Where external devices do not themselves generate pulses in any relation to their process but generate a current signal of 4-20mA, this input option will generate internal pulses proportional to the incoming 4-20mA signal.
 These can then be treated the same as the Pulse Input option and accumulated in the controller to determine when a sample cycle should occur.

-SAMPLE INITIAT'N External Contact The sampler controller can react to an external dry contact, otherwise known as a zero-voltage contact, to activate a sample cycle on demand.
+SAMPLE INITIAT'N External Contact

+The sampler controller can react to an external dry contact, otherwise known as a zero-voltage contact, to activate a sample cycle on demand.
 This will generally be when external conditions have caused a relay to close, whose contact will cause a sample to be taken.

-5.4.2 SAMPLE INITIATION using Interval Time
+7.6.5.2 SAMPLE INITIATION using Interval Time

-Ŭ SAMPLE INITIAT'N Interval Time The following sequence of entries are made on the Touchpad to form a basic operating parameter for operation of the sampler.
+SAMPLE INITIAT'N Interval Time The following sequence of entries are made on the Touchpad to form a basic operating parameter for operation of the sampler.
 This will determine the time from the start of a sample cycle to the start of the next sample cycle.
 No time is lost during the actual sample cycle.
 The ACTIVE SETTINGS are not being altered.

+SAMPLE 5

-SET 1.
-Press the SET key.
-SAMPLE 5 INITIATION 2.
-Press the SAMPLE INITIATION key.
-MANUAL SAMPLE 3.
-Press an ARROW key.
+2. Press the SAMPLE INITIATION key.

+3. Press an ARROW key.
 Continue until Interval Time is shown on the display.
-ENTER 4.
-Press the ENTER key.

 INTERVAL TIME Hrs 000:05 Min When setting the time, a flashing digit prompts for input from a numeric key.
 To set the time, press a numeric key to enter a value and advance to each digit in succession.
 The format is HHH:MM.
-The minimum time can be set to 1 minute, however, practical considerations, such as equipment duty cycle, maintenance and service life suggest times of 3 minutes or longer.
-ENTER When the five digits are entered, press ENTER.
-Any wrong entries will require re- entry. there are two methods of correcting a mistake.
+The minimum time can be set to 1 minute; however, practical considerations, such as equipment duty cycle, maintenance and service life, suggest times of 3 minutes or longer.

+When the five digits are entered, press ENTER.
+Any wrong entries will require reentry, there are two methods of correcting a mistake.
 The digit flashing "wraps around" and begins again, at which time the correct entry may be pressed.
 Alternately, the arrow keys can be used to reposition the flashing prompt over the error, which can then be replaced with the correct value.

+START DELAY (ENTERED)